uboat.net

 Cargo5000 tons of iron and steel and 600 tons of grain

-Notes on loss At 18.14 hours on 9 Jan, 1941, the unescorted Bassano (Master Dunsley Harwood Casson) was torpedoed and sunk by U-105 northwest of Rockall.
+At 18.14 hours on 9 Jan 1941 the unescorted Bassano (Master Dunsley Harwood Casson) was hit just aft of amidships by one of two G7e torpedoes from U-105 and sank by the stern northwest of Rockall.
 One crew member was lost.
-The master, 48 crew members, two gunners and five passengers were picked up by the British destroyer HMS Wild Swan (D 62) (LtCdr C.E.L.
-Sclater) and landed at Liverpool.
+The master, 48 crew members, two gunners and five passengers were picked up by HMS Wild Swan (D 62) (LtCdr C.E.L.
+Sclater, RN) and landed at Liverpool.

 If you can help us with any additional information on this vessel then please contact us.